joseasoler/dotfiles/README.md

 ### .gitconfig

-Set the email and name values correctly!
+Remember to set the email and name values correctly.

 ### Keyboard layout